osstech-jp/mailman/src/mailman/chains/docs/moderation.rst

 emergency flag has been set on the mailing list, or whether a mail loop has been detected.

+Mailing lists have a default moderation action, one for members and another for nonmembers.
+If a member's moderation action is ``None``, then the member moderation check falls back to the appropriate list default.

-After those, the moderation action for the sender is checked.
-Members generally have a `defer` action, meaning the normal moderation checks are done, but it is also common for first-time posters to have a `hold` action, meaning that their messages are held for moderator approval for a while.
+A moderation action of `defer` means that no explicit moderation check is performed and the rest of the rule chain processing proceeds as normal.
+But it is also common for first-time posters to have a `hold` action, meaning that their messages are held for moderator approval for a while.

 Nonmembers almost always have a `hold` action, though some mailing lists may choose to set this default action to `discard`, meaning their posts would be